-The United States and Canada are noted as key producing countries for the "extractives, mining and metal" grouping by the Responsible Sourcing Tool, with the note that "due diligence is advised".
-The Responsible Sourcing Tool does not show a documented risk of forced and/or child labour in the United States or Canada.
+Harmon Canada sources aluminum extrusions for its unitized curtain wall product from suppliers in Canada and the United States.
+These countries are noted as key producing countries for the "extractives, mining and metal" grouping by the Responsible Sourcing Tool, with the note that "due diligence is advised".
+The Responsible Sourcing Tool does not show a documented risk of forced and/or child labour in either country.

-For the purpose of preparing this report, Alumicor has screened our suppliers of aluminum extrusions in the Reporting Period.
+For the purpose of preparing this report, Harmon Canada has screened our suppliers of aluminum extrusions located in Canada and the United States using multiple reputable lists and tools.
 None of our suppliers of aluminum extrusions have been flagged in any published lists or databases documenting supply chain risks.

-B. Hardware and Components
+B. Glass